-Squash is a winter sport that runs from November to February, however, some of the programs offer fall (pre-season) and spring (postseason) programs for those that are interested but they are not mandatory.
-All players are expected to have a US Squash account (a free version is available) where their matches are recorded.
+Squash’s official season runs from November to February and also offers optional Fall (pre-season) and Spring (post-season) programs for those who are interested.
+All players are expected to have a US Squash account (free version available) where their matches are recorded.

-Players can join and start playing in any of the below programs.
+Players can join and start playing in any of the following programs.
 We have tried to make this club as inclusive as possible.
-In the 2019/2020 season, we had about 90 players in the club of all different levels and ages.
+In the 2022-23 season, we had 75+ players in the club of all different levels and ages.

 Greenwich Squash is very proud of the alumni that have gone on to play at college (one even plays professionally) Varsity or club level.